siddhantmaharana/predicting-trip-duration/README.md

-# using-pyspark-to-predict-trip-duration
-Modelling Traffic Patterns and predicting trip duration using Pyspark based on 6 months worth of data (~10 GB).
-Uses spark dataframes and Pyspark's ML libraries to analyse clusters and regression modules to predict trip duration.
+# Predicting trip duration using Pyspark

+New York Yellow Taxi cabs are an internationally recognized icon and serve to transport visitors to the city and residents alike, throughout the five boroughs.
+All Yellow Taxis are equipped with GPS monitoring systems that transmit data to a centralized database.

+The [notebook](https://github.com/siddhantmaharana/predict-trip-duration-using-Pyspark/blob/master/Pyspark-%20NYC%20trip%20duration.ipynb)focusses on Pyspark and demonstrates how it can used to ingest ~10 gb worth of data, perform some analysis on them and even predict trip duration using Pyspark's ML libraries.